azharlabs/papert-code/docs/tools/mcp-server.md

 ### OAuth Support for Remote MCP Servers

-Qwen Code supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
+Papert Code supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
 This enables secure access to MCP servers that require authentication.

 #### Automatic OAuth Discovery